What Are Bridging Loans?

-Bridging loans are a form of short-term funding.
-Commonly used to support a business or individual; the intention is to ‘bridge the gap’ between a debt falling due, and the main line of credit becoming available.
+Bridging loans are a form of short-term finance.
+Commonly used to support an individual or a business with their need for funds.
+The intention with a bridging loan is to ‘bridge’ the gap between a debt falling due, and the main line of credit becoming available.

-They can also be referred to as “caveat loans” or “swing loans”, however, in the UK they are usually just called bridging loans.
+They can also be referred to as “caveat loans” or “swing loans”, however, in the UK they are usually just referred to as a bridging loan.

-Because of their relatively high rates of interest, they should ideally be used by businesses with a secure financial situation, and with a clear exit strategy for paying the loan off within an agreed period of time.
+Because of their relatively high rates of interest and large administration fees, they should ideally be used by individuals and businesses with a secure financial situation and, as previously mentioned, with a clear exit strategy in mind for paying the loan off within the agreed terms.

 - They are short term, and designed to be repaid in full as soon as the long-term financing arrives